reynoldsnlp/pipster/README.md

 You can also pass any number of target packages along with keyword arguments corresponding to commandline options for `pip install`.
 Note that the python keyword arguments use `_` instead of `-`.

+The `pipster.install()` function does not validate which options are available in the commandline.
+If you give it arguments that are not valid commandline options, then it will attempt to run `pip install` with those options, and `pip` will return an error.

 #### Boolean options